awsdocs/amazon-personalize-developer-guide/doc_source/filter-real-time.md

 1. Using the same `User ID` as in the earlier step, choose **Get recommendations**\.
 The recommendations table appears\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/personalize/latest/dg/images/Recommendations_filter.png)

    If the user already bought a recommended item, the filter removes it from the recommendation list\.
-In this example, items 2657, 2985 were replaced by the most suitable items that the user had not purchased \(items 2641 and 1573\)\.
+In this example, items 2657, 2985 were replaced by the most suitable items that the user didn't buy \(items 2641 and 1573\)\.

 ### Using the filter expression builder<a name="using-filter-expression-builder"></a>